backstage/backstage/.changeset/empty-spoons-tell.md

 The value `dangerously-allow-unauthenticated` was the old default.

 The value `require` is the new default, so requests that were previously permitted may now start resulting in `401 Unauthorized` responses.
+If you have `backend.auth.dangerouslyDisableDefaultAuthPolicy` set to `true`, this does not apply; the proxy will behave as if all endpoints were set to `dangerously-allow-unauthenticated`.

 If you have proxy endpoints that require unauthenticated access still, please add `credentials: dangerously-allow-unauthenticated` to their declarations in